 When starting I think understanding navigation takes precedence over everything as being able to do it efficiently will make the rest of the game much more enjoyable and get you around the galaxy with fewer issues.
 However there’s a pile of little things that are worth becoming familiar with early to reduce those initial frustrations.
 What I can think of off the top of my head:

-- Using bookmarks in the galactic map to help avoid losing your way
+- Using bookmarks in the galactic map to help avoid losing your way and make it easy to go back to popular locations

 - On longer trips keep an eye out for systems en route to your destinations where you can stop over for repairs and fuel